ExpeditionRPG/expedition/README.md

-# The Expedition Roleplaying Card Game App
+# Expedition: The Companion App

 [![Build Status](https://travis-ci.org/ExpeditionRPG/expedition-app.svg)](https://travis-ci.org/ExpeditionRPG/expedition-app)

+Learn more about Expedition and play the game at [ExpeditionGame.com](https://expeditiongame.com).
+The app is available at [App.ExpeditionGame.com](https://App.ExpeditionGame.com), and for Android and iOS.

 ## Contributing